Nancypatel1103/ComplianceClient/AP-UTILITY-TOOL-CHECKING/AP-Utility-tool-checking.md

   "errorCode": 0
 }
 ```
-> In the keepalive response file, configupdate shows false, if you do the configuration, then configupdate will show true here.
+> In the keepAlive response file, configupdate shows false, if you do the configuration, then configupdate will show true here.

 ## CE Register Request